 Surrounded by lush green hills, Eguisheim is a quaint little town along the Alsace Wine Route.
 Full of narrow streets, lovely architecture, and colorful flowers, this is the perfect place to get lost for a few hours.
 See some of the historic fountains and visit the 13th-century church that displays the well-known “Opening Virgin” statue while you’re here.

 While I don‘t often have great restaurant tips, I do have a suggestion here.
-Friendly staff, lovely views, and a delicious vegetarian Flammkuchen: this is what you get at xxx
+Friendly staff, lovely views, and a delicious vegetarian Flammkuchen.

 Day 3: Colmar